- 1 oz light rum

 The drink has its origins not long after Prohibition in Pat O'Brien's Bar in New Orleans and even though this was an Irish-themed bar the drink became widespread on Tiki bar menus of the era.
 It was served in large glasses that narrow in the middle and thus resemble a hurricane lamp.
 Pat O'Brien ran an earlier speakeasy during Prohibition and there's also a story that the drink's name is a reference to the password used to gain entry: "storm's brewin'."

-We use Flor de Caña 4-year White for the light rum and Appleton Estate Reserve or 12-year old for the aged rum.
-You do get to taste the rum in this drink.
+We use Plantation 3 Star for the light rum and Appleton Estate 12-year old for the aged rum.
 We also recently discovered Liber & Co Real Grenadine.
 While most grenadine these days is just artificially colored corn syrup, Liber makes theirs from squeezing actual pomegranates.
 It makes a big difference.
 (And it's a lot easier than microwaving pomegranate juice until half of it is gone—an alternative solution.)
-There are versions of the recipe that serve the drink over ice, or crushed ice.
-This is certainly how it would be served in a Tiki bar and you'll need to serve it this way if you use a hurricane glass.
-We prefer ours strained and served straight up.
+Traditionally, as a Tiki drink, the Hurricane should be served over crushed ice in a hurricane glass.
+However, since it is based on a fruit punch, we also find that it can be served straight up, strained into a chilled cocktail glass.
+We like both methods of serving about equally.

 The Original Hurricane